vishnukumarkvs/notes/Packer.md

   - customize vm like add extra packages using commands
   - creates a snapshot or new ami from it
 - Post  processor
+  - used to upload artifacts, compress and repackage files/i